onlyquake/xonotic-wiki/Introduction_to_QuakeC.markdown

 h2. the enemy field and its friends
 As the find loop for*target\_ and *targetname* causes the engine to loop through all entities and compare their *targetname* field, it may make sense to do this only once when the map is loaded.
 For this, a common pattern is using the pre-defined *enemy* field to store the target of an entity.
-However, this can’t be done during spawning of the entities yet, as the order in which entities are loaded is defined by the map editor and tends to be random.
+However, this can't be done during spawning of the entities yet, as the order in which entities are loaded is defined by the map editor and tends to be random.
 So instead, one should do that at a later time, for example when the entity is first used, in a think function, or~~ the preferred way in the Xonotic code base - in an *InitializeEntity* function:

 void teleport\_findtarget()
  {
- // …
+ // ...
  self.enemy = find(world, targetname, self.target);
  if(!self.enemy)
- // some error handling…
+ // some error handling...
- // …
+ // ...
  }

 void spawnfunc\_trigger\_teleport()
  {
- // …
+ // ...
  InitializeEntity(self, teleport\_findtarget, INITPRIO\_FINDTARGET);
- // …
+ // ...
  }

 *InitializeEntity* functions are guaranteed to be executed at the beginning of the next frame, before the *think* functions are run, and are run in an order according to their priorities (the *INITPRIO*\_ constants).